dantleech/blog/source/_posts/2022-08-29-leaving-ireland.md

 My laundry situation isn't very good, most of my stuff is damp and nothing is clean.
-I'm due a rest day and I'm hoping to find a good place in Wales to start a coupe of nights.
+I'm due a rest day and I'm hoping to find a good place in Wales to stay a couple of nights.

 This morning I woke, again, in a campsite.
 I woke at the normal time, 7am, but abnormally I made an effort to get out of my sleeping bag.
 This effort took